 Gleam is my favorite platform.
 It’s easy to setup (from the business perspective), and incredibly easy to use as an end-user.
 It has a free option, as well as premium features.
 It integrates easily with most major e-mail subscription services, and has plenty of options to keep users engaged.
-This is what I personally use when running a giveaway.
+This is what I personally use when running giveaways.
+They also have fantastic support, both for people paying for the platform, and people trying to enter giveaway.

 WooBox is a strong contender.
 Not quite as robust as Gleam, it’s a solid option for hosting your giveaway.
 I found it particularly useful when running photo contests – users can submit and vote for their favorite photos.
 My #2 pick.